 This past week I was in Madison, Wisconsin.
 I had the pleasure of meeting one of our recipe testers for our upcoming cookbook, Rochelle.
-We connected with testers about a year ago, and they’re a group of friends and family that we couldn’t have written the book without!
 Where most recipe testers made 1 or 2 recipes, Rochelle tested nearly 90 of the 100 recipes in the book!
 Clearly, she’s an overachiever.
 As I chatted with Rochelle, she mentioned she works significantly more than 40 hours a week with her busy job as a graphic designer / art director.
 She said people ask her, how do you cook so often?
 To which she responds to them, How do you not cook?

-“Cooking saves my sanity most days!
+Because for Rochelle, cooking is about joy!
+It’s the fun part of the day, where your labor results in a delicious meal on the table.
+Turns out there are many people who feel this way.
+When I asked one of our Instagram followers about how she cooks so much with three kids, she told me: “Cooking saves my sanity most days!
 The planning, the process, the end result…it’s like an active kind of meditation for me.
-I can usually get dinner prep done during the baby’s last nap of the day.
-And sometimes we just order pizza!
-Every day is different around here.
-I found that the joy in cooking came AFTER I was comfortable getting the kitchen messy and totally fudging a few recipes: giving myself permission to just have fun with it made all the difference.
+I found that the joy in cooking came AFTER I gave myself permission to just have fun with it.
 I love the joy that comes from serving friends and family through food.
 It’s worth the effort even with three littles running/crawling through the kitchen while I do it!”

-It’s fall, and butternut squash recipes are in the air!
-Here are a few of our favorite butternut squash recipes:
+It’s fall and roasted butternut squash recipes are in the air!
+Here are a few of our favorite roasted butternut squash recipes:

 - Za’atar-Spiced Butternut Squash Soup